Death in Deià

 The action reaches its denouement later the same year in a large Suffolk mansion when surviving members of the fractured family meet for a Christmas reunion.
 Late on Christmas Eve a most unexpected visitor also returns.

 The author, DAVID COUBROUGH co-founded the specialist hospitality firm Portfolio Recruitment in the 1980s, and became its chief executive.
 He has been company director and member of the board of governors of the Royal Academy of Culinary Arts and chairman of Bespoke Hotels.
-He is the owner of Maldon Sea Salt as well as the Beehive pub and restaurant in Berkshire.

 His debut novel was Half a Pound of Tuppenny Rice (Peter Owen 2016).